 5 Dec 2022

-Niklas Zennström: We need to talk about down rounds
+Niklas Zennström: we need to talk about down rounds

 I’m expecting to see a lot more down rounds in 2023.
 Data shows an uptick in such rounds in Q3 this year (capital raised at a lower price per share than a previous fundraise) with almost 19% of all European VC funding now fitting this criteria.
 This is up from 12% in Q2, and the trend is continuing into Q4.